gitmachtl/scripts/cardano/mainnet/README.md

 DONE - Puuh :smiley:

-> :warning: If you have created a new Pool or if you have added new owners, you have to register each Delegation now on the chain via script ```./06_regDelegationCert.sh```.
+> ⚠️ If you have created a new Pool or if you have added new owners, you have to register each Delegation now on the chain via script ```./06_regDelegationCert.sh```.
 This additional step is normally included in the ```./05c_regStakepoolCert.sh``` but cannot be used if an owner is a Hardware-Wallet !

-> :warning: As long as you have an ongoing opened Pool Registration, you're not allowed to use your payment address for anything else, because the txBody is already made with the exact amounts of ADA for the transaction in & out !
+> ⚠️ As long as you have an ongoing opened Pool Registration, you're not allowed to use your payment address for anything else, because the txBody is already made with the exact amounts of ADA for the transaction in & out !

 ### Abort an ongoing Pool Registration Witness-Collection